Dekanova/muon-kbd/README.md

 # A smol and simple osu keypad

-This is the Muon PCB (currently in development).
+This is the Muon PCB.

 ## Details
 Firmware for this board can be found here https://github.com/Dekanova/muon-firmware.